 If motor nerves are damaged, this is known as motor neuropathy.
 The stimulation of your muscles by your nerves is affected.
 It can cause symptoms in affected parts of your body including:

-- Muscle wasting of muscle (loss of muscle tissue due to lack of activity).
+- Muscle wasting (loss of muscle tissue due to lack of activity).

 - Muscle twitching and cramps.